PaperPrototype/voxels-unity-course/08 - Terrain Generators/english.md

 ```

 ## Clean up the Chunk.cs script
+Our Chunk.cs script is very broken right now and we need to fix it!

-We can now delete the `GetVoxelType` and `GetNoiseHeight` and `GetNoiseCaves` methods from the Chunk.cs script since they are no longer needed, and are now in the `TerrainGenerator` script.
+Start by deleting the `GetVoxelType` and `GetNoiseHeight` and `GetNoiseCaves` methods since they are no longer needed, and are now in the `TerrainGenerator` script.

-We also broke the `MeshVoxel` `IsNeighborSolid` and `IsSolid` methods, so we need to fix them to use our `TerrainGenerator` (we basically just have to add a `terrainGenerator.` in front of everything that is broken):
+We also broke the `MeshVoxel` and `IsNeighborSolid` and `IsSolid` methods, so we need to fix them to use our `TerrainGenerator` (we basically just have to add a `terrainGenerator.` in front of everything that is broken):

 ```cs
 using UnityEngine;